richastral/bosch-solar-chargehq/README.md

 ```

 You can run this app in 2 ways:
-1) From a cron job (or other scheduler) to polls and upload at a specific interval.
+1) From a cron job (or other scheduler) to poll and upload at a specific interval.
 2) A Standalone NodeJS App which polls and uploads at a specific interval.

 ### Running as a CRON Job